mobile-menu

 Why is this important?

 Third grade marks the shift from learning to read to reading to learn.
 Without strong reading skills by this age, students may fall behind.
-Research shows that children who read proficiently by the end of third grade are far more likely to graduate high school and far less likely to face long-term unemployment, homelessness, or incarceration.
+Research shows that children who read proficiently by the end of 3rd grade are far more likely to graduate high school and far less likely to face long-term unemployment, homelessness, or incarceration.

 We believe Sonoma County can do better — and together, we will.